Joe Biden Accused Of Hypocrisy For Lamenting ‘White Man’s Culture’ During Anita Hill Hearing

 — The Hill (@thehill) March 27, 2019

 Morales Rocketto was far from being alone in her condemnation of Biden’s assertion that there was nothing he could have done at the time.
-Mia Farrow also took to Twitter to call Biden’s role in the 1991 hearing “shameful,” the Fox News report further added.
+Mia Farrow also took to Twitter to call Biden’s role in the 1991 hearing “shameful,” the Fox News report added.

-Georgia Democrat Stacey Abrams also addressed the comments on Wednesday, declaring that whether Biden has taken enough responsibility for the role he played back in 1991 remains to be determined.
-However, she said that the vice president deserves credit for publicly recognizing the pain and hardship endured by Hill at the time and in the years that followed, according to ABC News.
+Georgia Democrat Stacey Abrams also addressed the comments on Wednesday, declaring that whether Biden has taken enough responsibility for the role he played during the 1991 proceedings remains to be determined.
+However, she said that the vice president deserves credit for publicly recognizing the pain and hardship endured by Hill at the time — and in the years that followed — according to ABC News.

 “I think he’s begun the process appropriately by saying I know there’s pain, and I want to respond to that pain,” Abrams said.